mzambe/acwev/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoc at **UC Berkeley** working with **Raluca Ada Popa** and **Alessandro Chiesa**.
+I am a postdoc at **UC Berkeley** working with <a href "https://people.eecs.berkeley.edu/~raluca/?_ga=2.197307247.1385266317.1635523834-1227136600.1633315763"> **Raluca Ada Popa** <\href> and **Alessandro Chiesa**.
 My research interests include Cryptography and Post-Quantum Cryptography, Computational Complexity Theory and Algorithms.

 I completed my Ph.D. at **MIT**, where I was advised by **Vinod Vaikuntanathan**.
 I received a Master of Sience at MIT under the supervision of **Ron Rivest**.
 Before MIT, I was an undergrad student at the Department of Applied Mathematical and Physical Sciences at **National Technical University of Athens** where I worked work with **Antonios Symvonis**.